ChenZhijie667/Flasktodolist/README.md

 # How to run and use
 ## Run
-Open a terminal line in the file directory
+Open a terminal in the file directory
 activate virtual env:
 ```
 venv\scripts\activate